 Mental Health Counseling Assistance Subsidy

 If a JET would like to receive professional mental health counseling, CLAIR may cover up to 50% of counseling costs.
-For the period of April 1, 2017 to March 31, 2018, a maximum of 20,000 yen per JET participant is available.
+A maximum of 30,000 yen is available for each JET for the period of April 1, 2019 to March 31, 2020.

 To claim the Mental Health Counseling Assistance Subsidy: